aafshinfard/UGALA/README.md

 * Working for different resolution and thus with different speeds.

 * E.g: 105x faster than a simple Blast when searching for > 5kb rearrangements between an E.Coli and an E.Albertii (85% the genomes solved).
-See "Results" folder.
+See "PrimResults" folder.

 ## Author